xpack/xpack-build-box/ubuntu/DEVELOP.md

 The workaround is simple, run install first, and then check.

-Thus, for consistency reasons, all packages are first instaled then checked.
+Thus, for consistency reasons, all packages are first installed then checked.

-For packets that use test specific shared libraries, not installed in the final folders, the workaround is a bit more elaborated, and requires skipping patchein in the test folders. (for example in the `gc` package).
+For packets that use test specific shared libraries, not installed in the final folders, the workaround is a bit more elaborated, and requires skipping patching in the test folders. (for example in the `gc` package).